usc-sail/M3BERT/README.md

 # M3BERT
 A music transformer that extracts representations of audio using several hundreds of thousands of music clips.
 Fine-tuning is done with diverse end-tasks to enrich the pre-trained representations.
 More details can be found in the paper "Multi-modal, Multi-task, Music BERT: A Context-Aware Music Encoder Based on Transformers," accessible at https://www.researchgate.net/publication/363811441_Multi-modal_Multi-task_Music_BERT_A_Context-Aware_Music_Encoder_Based_on_Transformers

+## Requirements
+This package is built in pytorch.
+If training using a large amount of data, GPU capabilities is recommended.
+You can install the required packages with

+<code>pip install requirements.txt<\code>

 ## Data
 Data used to train the M3BERT model can be found at http://millionsongdataset.com/, https://sites. google.com/view/contact4music4all, https://github.com/MTG/mtg-jamendo-dataset, and https://github.com/mdeff/fma.